rlagusrud61/moodify-design/docs/templates/Final Project Plan.md

 8. JS - Javascript
 9. CSS - Cascading Style Sheet
 10. FFT - Fast Fourier Transform
-11. haracteristics - A field in a bluetooth service which the user can read and write to.
+11. Characteristics - A field in a bluetooth service which the user can read and write to.
 12. Service - A Container of Characteristics in a BLE-GATT-Server
 13. Hanning Windowing - A method of smoothing data so that the more prominent frequencies are highlighted while the noise is filtered.
 14. Noise - Unwanted data picked from apparently random occurrences in the physical world.